 - Traditionally associated with shorter-term positions or ideologies about Ethereum because using margin accrues fees very quickly

 - Higher risk is implied because you’re buying contracts on margin (Borrowed money from the broker)

 Buying ETH with credit card is one of the most convenient and fastest payment methods.
 The transaction processes almost instantly with the deposit usually arriving within minutes to the cryptocurrency exchange or broker.

 However, credit card transactions are often more expensive than other payment methods, such as bank transfers.
 There are services that charge fees as high as 10 percent for a card payment.

 So, if you decide to choose the credit card payment method, be sure to choose an exchange or broker that has low fees compared to other solutions on the Ethereum market.
-If you are okay with holding ETH in a wallet, eToro is a great option as deposits are free with the broker.
-On the other hand, in case you don’t want to bother with a crypto wallet, go with Plus500 as funding your account is also free at the service.
+In case you don’t want to bother with a crypto wallet, go with Plus500 as funding your account is also free at the service.

 Just register an account, verify it, deposit funds via your credit card, and buy Ethereum using the money on your account.